tsygulevsergey-pixel/BinanceBotAssistant/replit.md

 # Overview

 This project is a sophisticated Binance USDT-M Futures Trading Bot designed to generate trading signals based on advanced technical analysis and market regime detection.
-It incorporates 9 core strategies (with plans for 8+ more) spanning breakout, pullback, and mean reversion categories, all architect-validated against detailed specifications.
+It incorporates multiple strategies spanning breakout, pullback, and mean reversion categories, architect-validated against detailed specifications.
 The bot provides real-time market data synchronization, technical indicator calculations, a sophisticated signal scoring system, and Telegram integration for notifications.

 The bot operates in two modes: a Signals-Only Mode for generating signals without live trading, and a Live Trading Mode for full trading capabilities.
-Its key features include a local orderbook engine, historical data loading, multi-timeframe analysis (15m, 1h, 4h), market regime detection (TREND/RANGE/SQUEEZE), BTC correlation filtering, an advanced scoring system (volume, CVD, OI delta, depth imbalance), and robust risk management with stop-loss, take-profit, and time-stop mechanisms.
+Its key features include a local orderbook engine, historical data loading, multi-timeframe analysis (15m, 1h, 4h), market regime detection (TREND/RANGE/SQUEEZE), BTC correlation filtering, an advanced scoring system, and robust risk management with stop-loss, take-profit, and time-stop mechanisms.
+The project's ambition is to provide a highly performant and reliable automated trading solution for cryptocurrency futures markets, focusing on data integrity and strategic validation.

 # User Preferences